 The Selective Undergrounding Program is aimed at enhancing the durability and reliability of O&R's system by undergrounding specific lines.
 This is a continuation of O&R's successful undergrounding efforts.
 Undergrounding refers to relocating overhead electrical lines and equipment below ground, reducing their exposure to an array of external and extreme hazards.
-By investing in this program that will underground over 30 miles of distribution and 5.5 miles of transmission lines, the Company will avoid the need to repair or replace Company assets damaged by climate hazards.
-This program will provide non-financial benefits by improving public safety (reduces risks from fallen lines during storms), and supporting a more reliable power delivery system for the communities O&R serves, specifically with many of the undergrounding projects serving DACs.
+By investing in this program that will underground over 30 miles of distribution lines, the Company will avoid the need to repair or replace Company assets damaged by climate hazards.
+This program will provide non-financial benefits by improving public safety (reduces risks from fallen lines during storms) and supporting a more reliable power delivery system for the communities O&R serves, specifically with many of the undergrounding projects serving DACs.

-Within the 5-year plan, O&R has identified 19 specific distribution line undergrounding projects.
+Within the five-year plan, O&R has identified 19 specific distribution line undergrounding projects.
 In addition, O&R plans to underground another 13 miles of overhead distribution line.
-Furthermore, O&R has identified transmission line 705 in Clarkstown for undergrounding.